ECLab-Dev/MVP_DTC/README.md

 ---

-### ☁️ Cloud Storage Endpoint & API Key Preparation (Real-World GAS Implementation)
+### ☁️ Cloud Storage Endpoint & API Key Preparation (GAS Implementation Example)
-To securely receive and save log uploads while preventing unauthorized access from third parties, this project utilizes **Google Apps Script (GAS)** as a serverless webhook endpoint paired with API Key authentication.
-Anyone can deploy their own endpoint using the following steps:
+To securely receive and save log uploads while preventing unauthorized access from third parties, you can set up a receiving webhook endpoint and authentication API Key using **Google Apps Script (GAS)** or similar services.
+Follow these steps to prepare your own secure endpoint:

 #### ① Create the Google Apps Script Project
 1. Open [Google Drive](https://drive.google.com/) and select **New** ➔ **More** ➔ **Google Apps Script**.